MSowmya28/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 # EXPERIMENT-NO--04"-Distance measurement using Ultrasonic sensor

 ## AIM:
-To interface ultrasonic sensor to measure distance of an obstacle.
+To measure the distance of the given object using ultrasonic sensor(HC-SR04).

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04